 The Bloomberg Initiative emphasizes the implementation of evidence-based policies shown to reduce tobacco use.
 To track our progress and monitor policy changes, we use high-quality tools and practices.

 The Bloomberg Initiative works through a global network of partners to support and defend countries implementing comprehensive tobacco control policies.
-Our partner organizations include: the Campaign for Tobacco-Free Kids, the CDC Foundation, Johns Hopkins Bloomberg School of Public Health, the International Union Against Tuberculosis and Lung Disease, the World Health Organization, and the World Lung Foundation.
+Our partner organizations include: the Campaign for Tobacco-Free Kids, the CDC Foundation, Johns Hopkins Bloomberg School of Public Health, the International Union Against Tuberculosis and Lung Disease, the World Health Organization, and Vital Strategies.
 Bloomberg Philanthropies and The Bill and Melinda Gates Foundation joined together to launch the Anti-Tobacco Litigation Fund.

 Bloomberg Philanthropies has committed more than $600 million since 2007 to combat tobacco use worldwide.
 The Bloomberg Initiative to Reduce Tobacco Use aims to reduce the global demand for tobacco through a comprehensive, proven approach that combines policy change with increased public awareness.
 Key strategies of this approach include creating smoke-free public places, banning tobacco advertising, increasing tax on tobacco products, requiring graphic pack warnings and supporting hard-hitting mass media campaigns.